Our DIY Vertical Chess Board hangs on the wall, so there’s no rush to finish a game. It’s a playable piece of art that everyone will love!

 DIY Vertical Chess Board

 For my chess board, I chose a piece of 3/4 inch birch plywood with a nice grain pattern.
-I had a few panels left over from the cabinets I built for our laundry room renovation, so I didn’t have to spend any additional money on the board.
+I had a few panels left over from the cabinets I built for our Connecticut house laundry room renovation, so I didn’t have to spend any additional money on the board.

 Note: you’ll see some process pics with a different piece of plywood.
 I originally made a chess board with a plain-looking piece of plywood that I also had as scrap, but I wasn’t happy with how it turned out, so I made another with the piece pictured above.
 I happened to take many more process pics of the one I didn’t use, so you’ll see a mixture of the two.
 The process was the same for both.